moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 redirect_from: "/documentation/contributing/code.html"
 ---

-# MoveIt!
-Code Style Guidelines
+# MoveIt Code Style Guidelines

 We use the [ROS C++ Style guide](http://wiki.ros.org/CppStyleGuide) for all C++ development and the [ROS Python Style guide](http://wiki.ros.org/PyStyleGuide) for Python.

 To ease your development, we recommend the automated code formatter ``clang-format`` with a ROS configuration - to use see below.

-In addition MoveIt! has some extra style preferences:
+In addition MoveIt has some extra style preferences:

 ## C++